tier4/scenario_simulator_v2/docs/README.md

 ## Why this framework is v2?

-This package re-designs the [scenario runner](https://github.com/tier4/scenario_runner.iv.universe) developed by [Tier IV, Inc.](https://tier4.jp/en/), so we named this framework as "scenario_simulator_v2"
+This package re-designs the [scenario runner](https://github.com/tier4/scenario_runner.iv.universe) developed by [TIER IV, Inc.](https://tier4.jp/en/), so we named this framework as "scenario_simulator_v2"

 ## How to contribute